jenpennen/jennycho/src/content/work/ecowalk.md

 ## Outcome

-At the end of the 10 weeks, my team and I presented EcoWalk to a group of engineers and technology professionals in collaboration with Dandilyonn.
+At the end of the 10 weeks, my team and I presented EcoWalk to a group of engineers and executive members at Dandilyonn.
 The idea was met with great enthusiasm, and we also received valuable feedback.

 ## Feedback